 Nightlife in Milan is top like Italians would refer to anything they truly love.
 One of the common activities to engage in on a night out in Milan is an aperitivo, also called aperitif or happy hour.
 The traditional Italian aperitivo is majorly made up of selected snacks like pizzetta (little pizza), traditional rolls, and nuts.
 Westernization made aperitivo what is now commonly found today, that is, a choice of drink complemented with an endless buffet of tasty Italian cuisines and traditional desserts.

-Dining and drinking are what majorly constitutes Milan’s nightlife.
+Dining and drinking are what majorly constitute nightlife in Milan.
 At every bubbling corner of the city, you would find arrays of pubs and restaurants packed up with tourists and locals chatting over random topics.
-Occasionally, there are theatrical events in Milan and concerts that happen at the outskirts of town.
+Occasionally, there are theatrical events in Milan and concerts that happen on the outskirts of town.

 If you are not buying into that idea, then enjoy free entertainment at the Piazza Duomo.
 Yes, there are often street artists who endear the hearts of passersby with good music or delight you with cool street steps and acts.

 One thing peculiar to Brera is the narrow walkways and cobblestones that make you feel like you are in a small town that is somewhat detached from the rest of Milan.
 This area is perfect if you want to see some creative works and eat.

 A vibrant area of Milan with a lot of bars and aperitivo places as well.
 This is a cool spot with Parco Sempione and Arco della Pace within easy reach.
 If your wish is to eat or simply drink, you will find quite some nice cozy areas here.
 The famous Just Cavalli dance club is also located in this zone.

 This is another nice area with Eataly and Princi in the area.
 Eataly hosts a collection of great Italian restaurants that offer farm-to-table services.
 At Princi, you can taste typical Italian pastries and have an aperitivo.